 When I was five, my mother and I drove up to Jasper on what was then a dirt road.
 Wild bears were plentiful and wandered about freely.

-My work was fascinating: I helped investigate a murder, toured the 3000 foot deep Falconbridge nickel mine and even met the Queen of England (though not all at the same time!)
+My work was fascinating: I helped investigate a murder, toured the 3000 foot deep Falconbridge nickel mine and even met the Queen of England (though not all at the same time).
 Perhaps that’s why I didn’t start writing seriously until 2002.

 I started out writing short crime fiction.
 My story, “Kill the Boss”, won first prize in the Golden Horseshoe contest held by Crime Writers of Canada.
-That gave me a great boost and I went on to publish several more stories in e-zines, print and anthologies.
+That gave me a great boost and I went on to publish several more stories in e-zines, print mags and anthologies.
 I was thrilled when my story, “The Lizard”, won the 2012 Bony Pete prize and when my experimental work, “The Ultimate Mystery”, was a finalist for the 2015 Derringer prize.

 I would not have hung in there without the friendship and support of my two literary critique groups.
-In 2013, we linked up to form The Mesdames of Mayhem, an autonomous collective of 15 established Canadian crime writers.
-Carrick Publishing has released two collections of our stories, Thirteen and 13 O’clock.
-Three stories in Thirteen were finalists for the Derringer and Arthur Ellis awards for best short story.
-And my story, Glow Grass, in 13 O’clock was nominated for the Arthur Ellis Award for Best Novella.
+In 2013, we linked up to form The Mesdames and Messieurs of Mayhem, an autonomous nation-wide collective of 25 emerging and established Canadian crime writers, publishers, book sellers and film makers.
+Carrick Publishing has released five collections of our stories, Thirteen , 13 O’clock , 13 Claws , In the Key of 13 and our latest, The Spirit of 13 in September, 2022.